 Watching two watercolors bleed into each other is perhaps one of the most satisfying things to watch.
 It is relaxing to behold and leaves a simply stunning effect when dry.
-It’s no wonder that watercolors are a popular option for brush lettering, but it can be a bit tough to figure out how to blend multiple colors in one watercolor lettering piece.
+It’s no wonder that watercolors are a popular option for hand lettering, but it can be a bit tough to figure out how to blend multiple colors in one watercolor lettering piece.
 Finally, I’ve gotten around to making a video showing how to make it happen.
 And guess what?
 It’s way easier than you’d think!

 Materials for Watercolor Lettering